rubenvannieuwpoort/posts/division-by-constant-unsigned-integers.md

 In this section, we will discuss both how a compiler can generated optimized code and how to efficiently implement the `precompute` and `fast_divide` functions for runtime constant divisors.
 The [libdivide](https://libdivide.com/) library, which was started by the author of [3] and [4], is a mature implementation that can optimize division by runtime constant integers.
 The library is conveniently included in a single header file, contains a nice C++ interface, and also implements vector implementations of integer division, which can make division even faster.

-During compile-time, there is a lot of room for optimizations.
-Typically, programmers are OK with waiting a fraction of a second longer if this means that their code executes faster.
-So for division by compile-time constants, there is time for extensive optimizations.
-During runtime, time is more precious, so we want to keep the precomputation reasonably efficient.
-Further, the `fast_divide` function is used for all divisors; We want to keep it efficient and, if possible, branchless.
+During compilation, there is a lot of room for optimizations.
+Typically, programmers are OK with waiting a fraction of a second longer for their programs to compile if this means that their code executes faster.
+So for division by compile-time constants, there is time for extensive optimizations and it pays of to distinguish many special cases in which small improvements are possible.
+At runtime, time is more precious, so we want to keep the precomputation reasonably efficient.
+We'd like the `fast_divide` function to have a single codepath for all divisors, to keep it efficient.

-For compile-time optimization, we can spend some more effort to produce better optimized code.
-For runtime optimization, we need to do the precomputation in runtime, which means that we want the precomputation to be efficient as well.
-Simply put, for compile-time optimization it will pay off to distinguish many special cases for which we can produce more efficient code.
-For runtime optimization the challenge is the other way around: We want to have a single, fast code path which handles all cases with good efficiency.

 ### Runtime optimization